ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 applied, unless the value specified was either "0" or "100" (the default), and the inaccuracies with other values varied widely from implementation to implementation.
-The default value was easily implemented, as it required no special processing on the part of the message receiver, while the value of "0" took on unintended significance as a value used by some intermediaries and mailbox providers as an indicator to deviate from standard handling of the message, usually by rewriting the RFC5322.From header in an effort to
+The default value was easily implemented, as it required no special processing on the part of the Mail Receiver, while the value of "0" took on unintended significance as a value used by some intermediaries and mailbox providers as an indicator to deviate from standard handling of the message, usually by rewriting the RFC5322.From header in an effort to